ojandl/BEng-Light-in-the-Museum/README.md

   + Source codes for reconstructing Vivado project for the receiver FPGA
 + Tx
   + Source codes for reconstructing Vivado project for the transmitter FPGA
-+ Abstract
-  + Thesis abstract giving an overview to the 'Light in the Museum' project as well as the methodology, results and achievements
 + Documentation
-  + Instructions, required software, hardware used,...
+  + Instructions, required software, hardware used, thesis abstract,...

 Please consult the README.md file found within the corresponding subdirectory for further details about each section.